doritoes/ipdice.com/3_ECS.md

     - Scheme: **internet-facing**
     - IP address type: **IPv4**
     - VPC: *select the VPC you created earlier* (e.g., ipdice-vpc-us-east-1)
-    - Mappings: select the public subnet's availability zone and the subnet
+    - Mappings: select the public subnet's availability zone and the subnet (:!: sometimes it defaults to private, so fix it)
     - Security groups
       - Click the link to **Create a new security group**
         - a new windows opens with the *Create security group* page